decred/dcrdex/README.md

 orders, your limit will go up.

-**If you fail to complete swaps** when your orders are matched, your account will accumulate strikes that may be lead your account becoming automatically suspended.
+**If you fail to complete swaps** when your orders are matched, your account will accumulate strikes that may lead to your account becoming automatically suspended.
 These situations are not always intentional (e.g. prolonged loss of internet access, crashed computer, etc.), so for technical assistance, please reach out